qgis/QGIS-Documentation/source/docs/training_manual/map_composer/map_composer.rst

   Go to :guilabel:`Item Properties` again and choose the :guilabel:`Grids` section.
   Insert a grid by clicking the
   |signPlus| button.
 Go to :guilabel:`Modify grid ...` and apply the Intervals for X, Y and Offset according
-  to the map scale you choosed in the QGIS main canvas.
+  to the map scale you chose in the QGIS main canvas.
 The Grid type :guilabel:`Cross` is very well suited for our purposes.

 |moderate| |FA| Creating the dynamic header